The Honorable Sheri Polster Chappell

 The Court does not initially require the parties to file a case management report during the initial phases of the case pursuant to Local Rule 3.05(c)(2)(B).
 The court will issue a FLSA scheduling order after the defendant appears in the case.
 In the event the matter does not settle, the Parties will be directed to immediately file a case management report.
 The Court will thereafter hold a preliminary pretrial conference to discuss case management deadlines prior to the Court entering a case management and scheduling order.

-Electronic vs. Paper Copies of Pleadings: When filing motions electronically with the Clerk, it is not necessary to provide the Judge’s staff with separate “courtesy” copies.
+When filing motions electronically with the Clerk, it is not necessary to provide the Judge’s staff with separate “courtesy” copies.
 If, however, a motion exceeds 25 pages in length (including exhibits and attachments) a courtesy copy is required.
 It need not be provided simultaneously but should be submitted promptly and may be provided via United States Mail or other reliable delivery service.
-However, if a motion is filed in open court, a separate copy should be provided to the Judge for her review.
+If a motion is filed in open court, a separate copy should be provided to the Judge for her review.

 Mediation is required in substantially all cases, and should be completed 4-6 months prior to the scheduled trial date.
 The parties can stipulate to a mediator in their case management report.
 If they fail to do so, the Court will appoint a mediator.